Water with an unpleasant odor or taste resembling sulfur or rotten eggs indicates the presence of hydrogen sulfide gas (H2S).

-It’s a highly common experience in privately owned well water systems and doesn’t always require a professional plumber to solve, unless you’re afraid of wells and pipes.
+Luckily, rotten egg smell in well water is a common phenomenon in privately owned well water systems and doesn’t always require a professional plumber to solve.

 - Hot water heater

 Determining whether the smelly sulfur water is coming from a hot or cold faucet will lead you to the answer.